Yoga vs. Pilates: How to Choose the Best Workout

 What are the Differences Between Yoga and Pilates?

-While often grouped together due to their focus on mind-body connection, they are distinct practices with unique approaches and goals.
-Below we get into four key differences between yoga and pilates, including focus, movement, physical benefits, and mental benefits.
+While often grouped together due to their focus on the mind-body connection, they are distinct practices with unique approaches and goals.
+Below, we get into four key differences between yoga and pilates, including focus, movement, physical benefits, and mental benefits.
 I think after this, we will be able to settle the debate on which is the “better” workout.

 1. Focus and Philosophy